Medicare Secondary Payer (MSP) Educational Series Q&A - JE Part B

 50Q: How do we fix any claims that have the ORM attached?

-50A: For ORM, please reference the article MM8984 found at: MSP Policy and Procedures Regarding Ongoing Responsibility for Medicals (ORM)
+50A: For ORM, please reference the CR 8984 found at: MSP Policy and Procedures Regarding Ongoing Responsibility for Medicals (ORM)

 Primary Insurance Paid in Full